[Go to TOC]

 in Figure 25 are the various UV transmissive glasses such as Pyrex, Corex, and Vycor.

 Figure 25.
 Transmission of Selected Window Materials

-filter.
+a bandpass filter.
 By selecting absorption characteristics of absorption filters combined with the response of a detector, the desired system